-The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States (U.S. GAAP).
-The consolidated financial statements include the accounts of PACS Group, and its consolidated subsidiaries, or the Company as defined above.
+The accompanying combined/consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States (U.S. GAAP).
+The combined/consolidated financial statements include the accounts of PACS Group, and its consolidated subsidiaries, or the Company as defined above.
 All intercompany transactions and balances have been eliminated in consolidation.
-The Company presents noncontrolling interests within the equity section of its consolidated balance sheet and the amount of consolidated income that is attributable to the Company and the noncontrolling interest in its consolidated statements of income.
+The Company presents noncontrolling interests within the equity section of its combined/consolidated balance sheets and the amount of combined/consolidated income that is attributable to the Company and the noncontrolling interest in its combined/consolidated statements of income.